Top SQL Interview Questions

 Let us implement in it the SQL server.

 29. What is the use of the Intersect operator?

-The Intersect operator helps combine two select statements and returns only those records which are common to both the select statements.
-So, after we get Table A and Table B over here and if we apply the Intersect operator on these two tables, then we will get only those records which are common to the result of the select statements of these two.
+The Intersect operator helps combine two select statements and returns only those records that are common to both the select statements.
+So, after we get Table A and Table B over here and if we apply the Intersect operator on these two tables, then we will get only those records that are common to the result of the select statements of these two.

 SELECT column_list FROM table1 INTERSECT SELECT column_list FROM table2

-Now, let’s see an example for INTERSECT operator.
+Now, let’s see an example for the INTERSECT operator.

 select * from student_details1 select * from student_details1

 select * from student_details1 intersect select * from student_details2

 30. How can you copy data from one table into another?